 We are happy to offer you this companion study guide for Pursuing God-A Seeker's Guide by Jim Elliff.
 Although this study guide is copyrighted, we give you permission to reproduce it for your small group or personal use.
-Copies of the book may be obtained through www.CCWtoday.org.
+Copies of the book may be obtained through www.CCWonline.org where you will find a list of booksellers.
 We suggest that each person in the group have a copy of the book and the questions.